 - Get a Great Bookkeeper

-Tip #1 – Bookkeeping software
+Tip #1 – Simplify your bookkeeping with software

-Bookkeeping software.
 Purchase a product that is right for your business.
 Options include Payroll to record your staff leave entitlements and assist in the preparation of Payment Summaries at the end of the Financial year.
 This way you can enter all expenses paid, raise invoices, track if payments have been received, reconcile bank accounts.
 All within one package, so all your records are kept neat and tidy.

 Tip #2 – Business Account